ARTS 2020 (Music and Technology I) or permission from instructor.

 Topics will be tailored to current issues raised through individual and group interests including but not limited to software design for musical systems, sound design, musical composition, audio engineering topics, micro-processors and physical computing, computer-aided composition and generative music, musical interfaces, musical robotics, sound spatialization, music in games and gaming environments, and theoretical research in music synthesis and composition.
 Each student will propose a musical project focus and scope of work for the semester, as well as a basis of the evaluation for individual work.
 In this way the hope is to combine the approaches of a music-focused research seminar, private study, guided research and group workshop/practicum.

 Cultural and historical issues will be addressed through a series of student-led discussions of readings, listenings, videos, guest lectures and concerts.
-Students will also be asked to make use of the media collection at Folsom Library, as well as on-line access to media collections and journals such as the Computer Music Journal and Leonardo Music Journal.
+Students will also be asked to make use of the media collection at Folsom Library, as well as on-line access to media collections and journals.

 The two-hour class sessions will generally be divided between classroom seminar presentation and workshop/lab.
 The final class session will be an informal presentation of individual projects completed in the class.